Montana banned TikTok. Whatever comes next could affect the app's fate in the U.S.

 "If they can prevent you in China from accessing Google, that's the same thing," Entner said.
 "So of course Apple and Google can prevent Montana residents from accessing TikTok."

-That said, there would be loopholes, like using a virtual personal network, or VPN, a service that can be used to sidestep internet restrictions, Entner said.
+That said, there would be loopholes, like using a virtual private network, or VPN, a service that can be used to sidestep internet restrictions, Entner said.

 "The ban gets tricky.
 If you're near a state border, and your phone pings a cell phone tower inside of Montana, it might look like you're in Montana when you're not," he said.
 "The ban could hit many people who shouldn't be affected."